10 Best Statistics Books [Updated 2021]

 The author has filled the book with real-world examples in a comic style.
 Even the most reluctant person who is not good with statistics and data would love reading this book.
 The author has made the book an engaging book where he explains why statistics is important for us.

 The author is a best-seller, and he makes sure he shows you Naked Statistics with the right kind of data along with very less correctly chosen statistical tools, which helps to answer the questions of the readers and much more.
-He has made concepts clear with inference, regression analysis, and correlation.
+He has made concepts clear with inference, regression analysisRegression AnalysisRegression analysis depicts how dependent variables will change when one or more independent variables change due to factors, and it is used to analyze the relationship between dependent and independent variables.
+Y = a + bX + E is the formula., and correlation.
 He also reveals careless and manipulative people and organizations misrepresent and manipulate data.

 The author resists the odd of the system and still brings in important unpopular disciplines to use.
 He has defiantly added insights in every part of this top statistics book.<< Get this book >>